KTLA Morning News: History

-Another critical moment for the Morning News occurred on January 17, 1994, when the Northridge earthquake rocked the area, causing widespread damage, collapsing freeways, sparked power outages, ruptured water and gas lines, prompted the stoppage of television and film production, and altered public events and flight schedules due to precaution closures in Hollywood and Los Angeles International Airport.
-The quake also caused some cosmetic (but not structural) damage to the KTLA newsroom when reporters Eric Spillman, Larry McCormick, Stan Chambers and Michele Ruiz were producing special reports throughout the morning.
+Another critical moment for the Morning News occurred on January 17, 1994, when the Northridge earthquake rocked the area, causing widespread damage, collapsing freeways, sparking power outages, rupturing water and gas lines, prompting the stoppage of television and film production, and altering public events and flight schedules due to precautionary closures in Hollywood and Los Angeles International Airport.
+The quake also caused some cosmetic (but not structural) damage to the KTLA newsroom when reporters Eric Spillman, Larry McCormick, Stan Chambers, and Michele Ruiz were producing special reports throughout the morning.

 With the new relaxed atmosphere and a need to provide live, local news when the other stations could not, along with the station becoming the West Coast flagship of The WB in January 1995, the show began to thrive.
 The program continued to succeed even as the newscast saw new competition with the debut of Good Day L.A. on Fox-owned KTTV (channel 11) in July 1993.
-Around 1998, Michele Ruiz left for NBC-owned KNBC (channel 4) and Jim Newman also left for ABC-owned KABC (channel 7).
+Around 1998, Michele Ruiz left for NBC-owned KNBC (channel 4), and Jim Newman also left for ABC-owned KABC (channel 7).
 On May 2, 2001, Barbara Beck resigned from KTLA with Giselle Fernandez later becoming co-anchor.
 In 2003, Fernandez left and was replaced by Michaela Pereira.
 In September 2007, Carlos Amezcua left KTLA for KTTV to replace John Beard as anchor on that station's 10 pm newscast.
-In May 2013, Pereira left KTLA, to become an anchor for CNN's morning news program New Day.
+In May 2013, Pereira left KTLA to become an anchor for CNN's morning news program New Day.